 - Miniature motorised tool for cleaning hair on sofas, car interiors or stairs

 That doesn’t mean the V8 Animal isn’t great at cleaning pet hair though.
 A pet vacuum needs to have powerful suction, a brush bar to remove hair from carpet fibres, and a turbo tool for sofas and car interiors.
-The V8 Animal ticks all these boxes – and more.
+We think the V8 Animal ticks all these boxes – and more.

 As you would expect from a portable cordless vac, the V8 Animal is mobile and lightweight.
-Weighing just 2.61kg, it’s one of lightest cordless models we’ve reviewed and considerably lighter than an upright or cylinder.
-The tools are also easy to attach when needed.
+Weighing just 2.6kg, it’s one of lightest cordless models we’ve reviewed and considerably lighter than an upright or cylinder.
+We also like that the tools are also easy to attach when needed.

 The standard direct-drive cleaner has a mini “ball” joint.
 This isn’t the same as Dyson’s true “Ball” models, but makes it easy to whip around furniture and other obstacles.